MohammadZare96/kong-plugin-proxy-cache/README.md

 * `HIT`: The request was satisfied and served from cache.
 * `BYPASS`: The request could not be satisfied from cache based on plugin settings.

+# for kong 3
+    remove redis from config and set parameters directly
 ## Getting started

 Configure this plugin on a Service by making the following request: